bimdata/areas/README.md

 # Usage

-Import Areas on your Vue.js app:
+Import Areas in your Vue.js app:

 ```javascript